kanzitelli/shopify-app-template-typescript-test/README.md

+# ⚠️ Please, refer to [kanzitelli/shopify-app-template-typescript](https://github.com/kanzitelli/shopify-app-template-typescript) for the most up-to-date version.

+This repo was used for testing purposes.

 # Shopify App Node with TypeScript

 This is a sample app (**with TypeScript**) to help developers bootstrap their Shopify app development.